WACK (music company): 2016: Gang Parade and second generation of Bis

+Gang Parade during the WACK Exhibition 2017.

 From May 14 to 15, POP performed at Idolidge in Taiwan, making them the first WACK group to perform outside of Japan.
 On June 17, 2016, POP changed their name to Gang Parade.
 In October, Can Maika and three former Sis members, Coco Partin Coco, Yuka Terashima and Yui Ga Dockson, joined the group.

 On July 8, the relaunch of Bis was announced with the return of original member Pour Lui.
 An audition camp was held from August to September in determine the members of Bis' second generation.
 Alongside Pour Lui, the line-up consisted of Aya Eightprince, Go Zeela, Kika Front Frontale, and Peri Ubu.
 It was also announced that the finalists who had not been chosen to join Bis would debut in a sister group called Sis.
 At Bis' second generation's debut performance, Sis took to the stage and declared themselves to be Bis' rivals.
 However, Sis was ultimately short-lived as they disbanded on September 26, one day after their debut performance.
 The second generation of Bis released their debut studio album, Brand-new idol Society 2, on November 16.